Trevor de Cleene: Government minister

 De Cleene was a supporter of Rogernomics, and in 1984 when the Fourth Labour Government was elected he was appointed undersecretary to Minister of Finance Roger Douglas with responsibility for the IRD.
 He became a minister outside cabinet in 1987, with Customs and Revenue portfolios.
-He memorably described the bulky Report of the Royal Commission on Social Policy as a useful doorstop.
+He memorably described the bulky Report of the Royal Commission on Social Policy chaired by Ivor Richardson as a useful doorstop.

 He resigned from Cabinet in 1988 when Douglas was sacked by Lange.
 De Cleene, Douglas and Prebble were known as the Three Musketeers, and sat together in the remotest backbench seats.
 When de Cleene retired in 1990, he was replaced by Steve Maharey.

 In 1990, de Cleene was awarded the New Zealand 1990 Medal, and in the 1991 New Year Honours he was appointed an Officer of the Order of the British Empire, for public services.

 Post-parliamentary activity

 After leaving Parliament, de Cleene initially resumed his legal practice.
 He then moved to Tauranga again.
 He left the Labour Party and became a founding member of ACT New Zealand in 1993.
 In 1996, he then joined the National Party so that he could support Katherine O'Regan with the attempted unseating of Winston Peters from the Tauranga electorate.